box/developer.box.com/guides/box-mcp/self-hosted/index.md

 source_url: >-
   https://github.com/box/developer.box.com/blob/main/content/guides/box-mcp/self-hosted/index.md
 ---
-# Self-hosted Box MCP Server
+# Self-hosted Box MCP server

-The [Self-hosted Box MCP Server](https://github.com/box-community/mcp-server-box.git) is a Python project that integrates with the Box API to perform various operations such as file search, text extraction, AI-based querying, and data extraction.
+The [Self-hosted Box MCP server](https://github.com/box-community/mcp-server-box.git) is a Python project that integrates with the Box API to perform various operations such as file search, text extraction, AI-based querying, and data extraction.
 It leverages the Box Python Next Gen SDK library and provides a set of tools to interact with Box files and folders.

 ## Installation

 ### Prerequisites

-- Python 3.13 or higher
+- Python `3.13` or higher
 - Box Platform app credentials (Client ID, Client Secret)

-Follow the steps from this section to set up the self-hosted Box MCP Server.
+Follow the steps from this section to set up the self-hosted Box MCP server.

 1. Clone the repository: